PavloSernetskyi/PcPartPicker-master/README.md

 Project Name: PC Part Picker

 Group members:
-Konrad Owczarek
+Konrad Owczarek,
-Ibraheem Syed
+Ibraheem Syed,
-Pavlo Sernetskyi
+Pavlo Sernetskyi,
-Noah Corwin
+Noah Corwin.

 How we met:
 We met up every Friday since the assignment of the project (except for holidays) to collaborate and split up responsibilities.
 In total, we met up around 5 times, for a couple hours each time.
 Additionally, we collaborated extensively throughout the semester using text, which also helped us to plan out elements of the project.